A Quick Hiroshima Day Trip Itinerary

 Atomic Bomb Dome

 At 8:15 am on August 6, 1945, an atomic bomb was dropped on Hiroshima, the first in human history.
 The Hiroshima Prefectural Industrial Promotion Hall, now known as the Atomic Bomb Dome, was directly hit but somehow avoided complete destruction and the remains are still here today.
 In fact, it is the only structure in Hiroshima that remains from before the bombing.

 Children’s Peace Monument

-The Children’s Peace Monument is to commemorate the many children that lost their lives, along with the Peace Memorial Museum – both unforgettable and moving.
-During our first visit, many people that were just small children when this catastrophic event happened were there speaking to local school children.
+The Children’s Peace Monument is to commemorate the many children who lost their lives, along with the Peace Memorial Museum – both unforgettable and moving.
+During our first visit, many people who were just small children when this catastrophic event happened were there speaking to local schoolchildren for the 70th Anniversary.

 For those who did survive the bomb, there was still extreme suffering.
 Many people were exposed to high levels of radiation which caused a number of health problems, including leukemia and other cancers.

-As a young child, I remember reading a book titled Sadako and the Thousand Paper Cranes which told the true story of Sadako and how she believed that if she could make 1,000 paper cranes her wish to live would come true.
-Unfortunately, Sadako was not able to fulfill this dream and passed away due to the after-effects of the atomic bomb.
+As a young child, I remember reading a book titled Sadako and the Thousand Paper Cranes which told the true story of Sadako who was a young, healthy girl at the time of the bombing and a few years later was diagnosed with Leukemia.
+The story tells how she believed that if she could make 1,000 paper cranes her wish to live would come true.
+Unfortunately, Sadako passed away due to the after-effects of the atomic bomb.
+At the Children’s Peace Memorial statue, you can see Sadako on the top holding up a paper crane.

-Another spot inside the Hiroshima Peace Memorial Park to take a moment to reflect is the Cenotaph.
+Another spot inside the Hiroshima Peace Memorial Park to take a moment to reflect on is the Cenotaph.
 The stone here holds the names of the 290,000+ people who lost their lives due to the bombing of all nationalities.
 As new names are discovered they are then added to the list.

 Hiroshima Peace Memorial Museum